The Looking Glass Pro might be the weirdest all-in-one PC ever – TechCrunch

 This isn’t the first product from Brooklyn-based Looking Glass Factory, but it is a culmination of all their weirder efforts to date.

 With the new hardware, the startup is aiming to court some enterprise customers to shove one of these front-and-center on their conference table displays, hoping that the new design can streamline the process of showcasing 3D content.
 Looking Glass Factory is courting everyone who has ever brought a VR headset to showcase 3D content.
-The startup argues that their solution showcases glorious 3D but doesn’t require a headset and can showcase multiple views to multiple people at once.
+The startup argues that their solution showcases glorious 3D but doesn’t require a headset, and can showcase multiple views to multiple people at once.

-The hardware is focused on ensuring that you can cue up content and live-render it as users manipulate the content or change views with the onboard touch controls.
+The hardware is focused on ensuring that you can cue up content and live-render it as users manipulate the content or change views with the on-board touch controls.
 The Looking Glass Pro integrates an Intel NUC 8 VR mini PC running Windows as well as a 7″ secondary touch panel screen that flips out from the side to make navigating the PC a bit easier, though that process still seems to be a tad janky at the moment.